wd60622/pymc-marketing-dagster-example/README.md

 # PyMC-Marketing Dagster Example

-This repository contains an example of how to use PyMC-Marketing and Dagster to build a simple marketing attribution model.
+This repository contains an example of how to use PyMC-Marketing and Dagster to schedule a Marketing Mix Model.

 ![Backfill](./images/scheduled-backfill.png)